santacodes/santacodes/README.md

 ## I'm a high schooler and I love automation and AI :)
 - ⌨️ Currently learning TensorFlow.
-- 💻 I'm a Coder.
-I like to automate daily repetitive tasks.
-I love using Linux.
+- 💻 Love using Linux.
 Currently Using ArchLinux
 - :globe_with_meridians: [Check out my website](https://santacodes.github.io)

 ### I am familiar with